fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ### OpenAI API key

 The code uses [OpenAI GPT models](https://platform.openai.com/docs/models) to generate summaries.
 It's currently one of the easiest ways to get started with LLMs.
-While OpenAI charges for API access, it gives a US $5 credit that can go a long way in small projects that use GPT-3.5 models.
-It is enough for about two to three million tokens with GPT-3.5 models (as of [October 2023](https://openai.com/pricing)).
+While OpenAI charges for API access, it gives a US $5 credit that can go a long way in small projects that use the GPT-4o mini model.
 To avoid surprise bills, you can set [spending limits](https://platform.openai.com/docs/guides/production-best-practices/managing-billing-limits).

 If you already have an OpenAI account, create an API key [here](https://platform.openai.com/account/api-keys).
 If you don't have an account, create one [here](https://openai.com/product#made-for-developers).